StockLift/stocklift-ios/README.md

 # StockLift iOS SDK

+To obtain an access token create an account at [stocklift.sdk.co](https://sdk-stocklift-9a545489079b.herokuapp.com).
+Currently we are developing the other platform sdk's and accepting new members.
+Please email us after you have created an account to see about obtaining access and how we can further work together.

 ## Setup

 1. Init the StockLiftSDK config object with your access token in your App Delegate